nic11371/hexlet-git/README.md

-Welcome to my first project in Hexlet
+Welcome to my first small solutions in Hexlet